Financial-Times/ui-style-guide/README.md

   Server running... press ctrl-c to stop.
 ```

 * Now you can view the site on your browser at [http://localhost:4000](http://localhost:4000).
-Every time you make a change, the site will update automatically (except changes to main.js or main.scss, for which, see the Building section above)
+Every time you make a change, the site will update automatically.

 ## Restarting Jekyll